NoahLobbe/StryperBot/README.md

         - `{rating}` with song rating
         - `{url}` with song url
         - Song notes are always printed/posted after template, and thus don't have a code

+### Other
+#### Testing Scripts
+These files are probably not very easy to read, but were helpful in testing stuff quickly without the whole circus.

 ## To Do